Skip to Content

 Are there more hiking sandals out there?
 Yeah, of course (we reviewed a few different ones last year).
 But these are some of our favorites.

-If you have any questions about these rad sandals or we helped you find your next favorite pair, drop us a comment.
+If you have any questions about these rad sandals or we helped you find your next favorite pair (or if you prefer barefoot hiking sandals, check out these), drop us a comment.
 We’d sincerely love to hear from you.

 Then strap on some sandals and wander on!